 6. Circular Economy Adoption

-• Policies: Governments worldwide are implementing regulations that promote circular economy principles, such as the EU’s , which targets , product lifecycle extension, and recycling.
+- Policies: Governments worldwide are implementing regulations that promote circular economy principles, such as the EU’s Circular Economy Action Plan, which targets waste reduction, product lifecycle extension, and recycling.
 Extended Producer Responsibility (EPR) laws may become more widespread, requiring companies to be accountable for the entire lifecycle of their products.

-• Example: Electronics giant Apple has embraced circularity by recycling components from old devices and aiming to use 100% for all its products.
+- Example: Electronics giant Apple has embraced circularity by recycling components from old devices and aiming to use 100% recycled materials for all its products.
 This type of policy-driven approach will likely be adopted by more companies by 2025.

 7. Data and AI Integration in ESG Decision-Making